-There are several regulatory bodies and frameworks that you should look for in your online payment provider.
-We explain why the likes of; the Financial Conduct Authority (FCA), PSD2 framework, PCI DSS compliance, and ISO 27001 are important for your school’s online payment platform.
+Look for several regulatory bodies and frameworks in your online payment provider.
+We're explaining why the likes of; the Financial Conduct Authority (FCA), PSD2 framework, PCI DSS compliance, and ISO 27001 are essential for your school's online payment platform.

 What is the Financial Conduct Authority (FCA)?

 The Financial Conduct Authority (FCA) is a UK financial regulatory body that oversees 56,000 financial services firms and financial markets.
-They are responsible for ‘securing protection for consumers; to protect and enhance the integrity of the UK financial system, and to promote effective competition in the interests of consumers.’
+They are responsible for securing protection for consumers, protecting and enhancing the integrity of the UK financial system, and promoting effective competition in the interests of consumers.

-In addition to security concerns, companies that are not regulated by the FCA are not obliged to conform to their regulatory framework, which means they do not comply with the process standard for dealing with online payments.
-This is where the Payment Services Directive (PSD2) comes in.
+In addition to security concerns, companies not regulated by the FCA are not obliged to conform to their regulatory framework, which means they do not comply with the process standard for dealing with online payments, which is where the Payment Services Directive (PSD2) comes in.

 PSD2 - Protection for parents

-The Payment Services Directive is a European directive, brought into place to ‘improve consumer protection, and make payments safer and more secure.’
+The Payment Services Directive is a European directive brought to ‘improve consumer protection, and make payments safer and more secure.’
 It means that all FCA registered businesses have been audited to fully comply with PSD2 standards, ensuring the highest level of security and protection for consumers.